FennSternberg/Organisation-Chart-Traversal/README.md

 This repository implements a command-line program for for Superheroes Inc, an old-fashioned company which has very strict rules about only passing information up and down the management chain.
 Given details of the organisational chart and the names of two people, it prints out the names of all the people in the chain between them.

+## Requirements

+- Python 3.13.9 or later
+- No non-standard libraries required

 ## Usage

 - Find a path between two names: